davidex720/PassType/README.md

 ## Getting Started

-You can build your own PassType frrom scratch, buy the pc, the already smd soldered pcb or the full device from us directly.
+You can build your own PassType frrom scratch, buy the pcb, the already smd soldered pcb or the full device from us directly.
 Contact us at davidex720@gmail.com for pcbs and full devices.
 All files needed are in this repo